 - Place in a serving dish.
 Sprinkle with parsley and serve.

 Other mushrooms are medicinal.
-According to various studies, Maitake Mushrooms help you boost your immune system, reduce blood sugar levels, aid in lowering blood pressure, encourage weight loss, and help to both prevent and fight cancer.
+According to various studies, Maitake helps you boost your immune system, reduce blood sugar levels, aid in lowering blood pressure, encourage weight loss, and help to both prevent and fight cancer.

 - It’s important when sauteing mushrooms to make sure your oil is hot.